Top 5 3rd Quarter Trades of Ka - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Kathmere Capital Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Karp Capital Management Corp’s top five trades of the quarter.

-The guru sold out of their 527,077-share investment in ARCA:SHYG.
-Previously, the stock had a 4.04% weight in the equity portfolio.
-Shares traded for an average price of $40.94 during the quarter.
+The guru established a new position worth 134,777 shares in ARCA:IWV, giving the stock a 5.8% weight in the equity portfolio.
+Shares traded for an average price of $229.05 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares 0-5 Year High Yield Corporate Bond ETF has a price-book ratio of 6.15.
+In terms of valuation, iShares Russell 3000 ETF has a price-earnings ratio of 17.38 and a price-book ratio of 3.18.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Alpha Architect Freedom 100 Emerging Markets ETF has a price-earnings ratio of 6.41 and a price-book ratio of -2544.00.
+In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 11.08 and a price-book ratio of 1.44.

-The guru sold out of their 352,521-share investment in ARCA:SJNK.
-Previously, the stock had a 1.61% weight in the equity portfolio.
-Shares traded for an average price of $24.38 during the quarter.
+The guru sold out of their 191,414-share investment in ARCA:XLB.
+Previously, the stock had a 2.55% weight in the equity portfolio.
+Shares traded for an average price of $74.83 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Bloomberg Short Term High Yield Bond ETF has a price-earnings ratio of 24.59.
+In terms of valuation, Materials Select Sector SPDR has a price-earnings ratio of 14.18 and a price-book ratio of 2.56.

-During the quarter, Kathmere Capital Management, LLC bought 142,723 shares of BATS:JMST for a total holding of 274,608.
-The trade had a 1.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.48.
+Karp Capital Management Corp reduced their investment in BATS:PAPR by 519,817 shares.
+The trade had a 2.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $27.88.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.